mattcarlotta/react-starter-kit/README.md

 ## Known Issues

-- React Hot Loader throws a warning: <a href="https://stackoverflow.com/a/54816859/7376526">react-🔥-dom patch is not detected.
+- React Hot Loader throws a warning if you use `react-dom`: <a href="https://stackoverflow.com/a/54816859/7376526">react-🔥-dom patch is not detected.
 React 16.6+ features may not work.</a>
 - ReactLoadablePlugin throws two deprecation warnings during compilation: <a href="https://github.com/jamiebuilds/react-loadable/pull/140">DeprecationWarning: Tapable.plugin is deprecated.
 Use new API on `.hooks` instead.
 DeprecationWarning: Chunk.forEachModule: Use for(const module of chunk.modulesIterable) instead.</a>